How much can you make on a passive income real estate investing strategy and is it really passive income?

 You may eventually build enough of a relationship with real estate agents to get good leads through that channel.
 At first, it is going to seem like a waste of time because every agent will have a “steal” to show you.
 Make sure you are crystal clear about what you want and they will be more selective about what they show you.

 As with any investment, successful real estate investing is all about buying low.
 That makes distressed properties like foreclosures and bank-owned properties generally your best bet.
 Getting a rental property on the cheap means your rental income and return is a larger percentage of your price even after putting a little money in for renovations.

 The banks’ real estate owned (REO) pages are often the best sources of value.
 These are foreclosed homes that the bank now owns.
 You may be able to negotiate a lower price than listed on the bank’s website.

 Similar to bank REO are sheriff’s sale properties.
 These are usually managed by the county treasurer’s office or the sheriff and are properties with some kind of judgement against them, often the foreclosure notice before it goes to bank REO.

 While you can get some great deals here, the defaulted owner may still live on the property and could make taking possession difficult.
 Be sure you know the legal process for eviction and be prepared for clean up and remodeling when you finally take possession.

-Loopnet is an online platform for commercial and multi-family property that is worth a look.
+Loopnet is an online platform for commercial real estate and multi-family property that is worth a look.
 Most of the listings will be for large commercial space but there are also small, multi-family listings as well.